 Students may take an examination to receive credit for certain courses.
 High school students who wish to take acceleration exams are required to register with their counselor 30 days prior to the test dates listed in the student handbook or contact the counselor.
-These dates will be the first Wednesday-Thursday of June and September each year.
+These dates for the 2014-15 school year are August 6, 7, & 8 and June 3, 4, and 5.